Chris Price (musician): Roger Joseph Manning Jr - Glamping (2018)

 Former Jellyfish member Roger Joseph Manning, Jr. released his first new solo material since 2008's Catnip Dynamite on May 18, 2018.
-The EP, entitled "Glamping", featured 4 new songs, 3 of which ("Operator", "Is It All A Dream?" and "I'm Not Your Cowboy" feature Chris Price as a co-writer.
-More music from these sessions is expected to be released, according to interviews with Manning.
+The EP, entitled Glamping, featured 4 new songs, 3 of which, "Operator", "Is It All a Dream?" and "I'm Not Your Cowboy" feature Price as a co-writer.
+More music from these sessions was expected to be released, according to interviews with Manning.

 Alex Jules - Topiary (2019)

-The debut album by Alex Jules, "Topiary", was released on March 8, 2019.
-Produced, engineered and mixed by Chris Price, the album marks the first time all Bebopalula band members (Price & Jules along with Emeen Zarookian and Ben Lecourt) worked in a studio together on an album.
-"Topiary" also features Fernando Perdomo, Kyle Fredrickson, Kaitlin Wolfberg, Corey Perez and Matt Fish as guest musicians.
+The debut album by Alex Jules, Topiary, was released on March 8, 2019.
+Produced, engineered and mixed by Price, the album marks the first time all Bebopalula band members (Price & Jules along with Emeen Zarookian and Ben Lecourt) worked in a studio together on an album.
+Topiary also features Fernando Perdomo, Kyle Fredrickson, Kaitlin Wolfberg, Corey Perez and Matt Fish as guest musicians.

 Val McCallum - Chateauguay (2019)

-On March 15, 2019, guitarist Val McCallum self released a new album produced & mixed by Price entitled "Chateauguay".
+On March 15, 2019, guitarist Val McCallum self-released a new album produced and mixed by Price entitled Chateauguay.
 McCallum's second solo album features Price, Davey Faragher, Joe Seiders, Shelby Lynne, Z Berg and Pete Thomas.

-Upcoming Projects

-A full length album by Bebopalula is expected to be released in 2019.